Hyperdiffusionism

 Hyperdiffusionism is a pseudoarchaeological hypothesis that postulates that certain historical technologies or ideas were developed by a single people or civilization and then spread to other cultures.
 Thus, all great civilizations that engage in what appear to be similar cultural practices, such as the construction of pyramids, derived them from a single common progenitor.
 According to proponents of hyperdiffusion, examples of hyperdiffusion can be found in religious practices, cultural technologies, megalithic monuments, and lost ancient civilizations.

 The idea of hyperdiffusionism differs from trans-cultural diffusion in several ways.
 One is the fact that hyperdiffusionism is usually not testable due to its pseudo-scientific nature.
 Also, unlike trans-cultural diffusion, hyperdiffusionism does not use trading and cultural networks to explain the expansion of a society within a single culture; instead, hyperdiffusionists claim that all major cultural innovations and societies derive from one (usually lost) ancient civilization.
-Ergo, the Tucson artifacts derive from ancient Rome, carried by the "Romans who came across the Atlantic and then overland to Arizona;" this is believed because the artifacts resembled known ancient Roman artifacts.
 One common hyperdiffusionist hypothesis states that the similarities among disparate civilizations were inherited from the civilization of a lost continent, such as Atlantis or Lemuria, which has since sunk into the sea.
 Egypt is also commonly featured in hyperdiffusionist narratives, either as an intermediate civilization that inherited its culture from such a lost continent and in turn passed it on to other civilizations or as a source of hyperdiffused elements itself.

 Key proponents

 Frank Collin, also known as Frank Joseph

 Francis Joseph Collin (born November 3, 1944) is an American former political activist and Midwest coordinator with the American Nazi Party, later known as the National Socialist White People's Party.
 After being ousted for being partly Jewish (which he denied), in 1970, Collin founded the National Socialist Party of America.
 (N.S.P.A.)
-After Collin was convicted and sentenced in 1979 for child molestation, he lost his position in the party.
+After Collin was convicted and sentenced for child molestation, he lost his position in the party.
 He subsequently wrote many books and articles in support of Burrows Cave, an alleged cache of ancient treasure from many parts of the Old World in an unrevealed location, supposedly discovered by Russell Burrows in southern Illinois."
 In 1987, he had his first New Age book published, The Destruction of Atlantis: Compelling Evidence of the Sudden Fall of the Legendary Civilization.

 He wrote articles for Fate magazine, and he was also the editor of The Ancient American magazine.
 The Ancient American focuses on what it says is evidence of ancient, pre-Columbian transoceanic contact between the Old World and North America, with the implication that all complex aspects of North America's indigenous cultures must have originated on other continents.
 The magazine's claims are similar to discredited nineteenth century theories, and as a result, they are considered dubious or exploitative by scholars.